Nilokrtz/Bradesco-clone/README.md

 As with any first coding project, I humbly acknowledge that the code may not boast the utmost refinement.
 Nonetheless, it serves as a testament to my unwavering commitment to personal growth and professional development.
 Embracing this opportunity to record my progress.

+# Getting Started

+Open index.html in a editor text and run the code.

 <h3>🛠️Used Tools</h3>

 <div>